 Companies and businesses rely heavily on renewable resources.
 Biodiversity loss should be considered as a huge business risk.

-Loss of biodiversity is a clear indicator of how our ecosystems are being degraded at a rapid rate.
+Loss of biodiversity clearly indicates how our ecosystems are being degraded rapidly.

-With the help of technology, companies can eliminate hidden risks.
-The eradication of illegal activities can also help biodiversity.
+Companies can eliminate hidden risks with the help of technology.
+Eradicating illegal activities can also help biodiversity.

 What can a business do about it

 Being aware of biodiversity loss is the first step.
-There are various steps companies can take to help curb the loss of biodiversity.
+Companies can take various steps to help curb the loss of biodiversity.

-• Reduced carbon footprint helps a lot with the environment as it will lessen the damages.
+- Reduced carbon footprint helps the environment greatly as it will lessen the damages.

 Focusing on Implementation

-Now that we are aware of what biodiversity loss is, we can focus on implementation.
+Now that we know what biodiversity loss is, we can focus on implementation.

-You can start small by using zero waste products and joining small organizations.
-It’s not too late, and we can still save our planet and all living organisms on our planet.
+You can start small by using zero-waste products and joining small organizations.
+It’s not too late, and we can still save our planet and all living organisms on it.
 A small but steady step takes a long way.

 CHAPTER 3: AIR POLLUTION